apache/nuttx-apps/graphics/twm4nx/README.txt

       o Twm4Nx Icom Manager.
 De-iconify and/or raise the Icon Manager to the top of the display.
       o Calibration.
 Perform touchscreen re-calibration.
+      o Clock.
+Start and instance of clock in the window.
+The uses the the retro, LCD emulation of apps/graphics/slcd.
       o NuttShell.
 Start and instance of NSH running in an NxTerm.

     - All windows close after the terminal menu option is selected.